Haneda Airport Terminal 1·2 Station: Station layout

 The station consists of an underground island platform serving two terminating tracks.
 The West Exit leads to Terminal 1 of the airport, and the East Exit leads to Terminal 2.

 History

-The station opened on 18 November 1998 as Haneda Airport Station (羽田空港駅), coinciding with the extension of the Keikyu Airport Line.
+The station opened on 18 November 1998 as Haneda Airport Station (羽田空港駅, Haneda-Kūkō Eki)), coinciding with the extension of the Keikyu Airport Line.
 On 1 December 2004, the East Exit opened following the opening of the Terminal 2 building.

 The station was renamed Haneda Airport Domestic Terminal Station (羽田空港国内線ターミナル駅, Haneda-kūkō Kokunaisen Tāminaru eki) on 21 October 2010, when Haneda Airport International Terminal Station opened to serve the newly built international terminal of the airport.

 Keikyu introduced station numbering to its stations on 21 October 2010; Haneda Airport Domestic Terminal Station was assigned station number KK17.

 The station was renamed again on 14 March 2020 to Haneda Airport Terminal 1·2 Station, coinciding with the change in the names of all three of Haneda's terminal buildings.